RuzsaGergely/radon-dashboard/readme.md

 # Radon dashboard

-**This project hasn't been updated since the last commit.
+**2020.
+Dec.
+20.: This project hasn't been updated since the last commit.
 The plugin might broken and won't work with newer versions of CS:GO server**
+**2023.
+Jun.
+13.: This project is officially abandoned.
+Please, consider searching an another codebase for your project.**

 ## Install